Tuesday, January 25, 2011

 Pan Sonic "Gravitoni" (Blast First)

-SWANS "My Father Will Guide Me Up a Rope the Sky" (Young God")
+SWANS "My Father Will Guide Me Up a Rope in the Sky" (Young God")

 Kouhei Matsunaga "Self VA/3 Telepathics/Processing the Dead Minotaur" (Important)